Critical classes of power graphs and reconstruction of directed power graphs: The reconstruction of the directed power graph

 \section{The reconstruction of the directed power graph}

-We now describe the $\diamond$-classes inside the directed power graph, bringing to light the formal proof of some facts already observed in \cite{Cameron_2}.
-The following lemma, together with other previous results, paves the road for the effective reconstruction of the directed power graph from its undirected counterpart. \begin{lemma} Let $G$ be a group.
+We now describe the $\diamond$-classes inside the directed power graph, exploiting some facts observed in \cite{Cameron_2}.
+The following lemma, together with other previous results, paves the road for the effective reconstruction of the directed power graph from its undirected counterpart. \begin{lemma} Let $G$ be a group and let $X, Y$ be two distinct $\diamond$-classes.
 In $\vec{\mathcal{P}}(G)$ the following facts hold: \begin{enumerate}

 \item[$(i)$] The subdigraph induced by a $\diamond$-class is a complete digraph.